 If I see plenty of activity and pipe gen but no revenue, I start looking at a what’s happening in the “B” stage which includes statistics like pipe-to-close ratio.
 That is, an expression of how good a rep is at winning business they’ve piped as a legitimate opportunity.
 If the ratio is low (as it usually is when revenue output is low) we start to look at issues like forecast accuracy, solution fit, competitive threats, or negotiation challenges.
 In other words, is the rep filling their pipe with deals that aren’t real, aren’t a good fit for us, or that we’re losing due to product or execution issues.

 If I see plenty of activity but little pipe gen, I start diving into the “A” stage which includes things like the activity log and the sales rep’s talk track.
-Are the activities the rep’s engaging in the right ones?
-Are they getting stuck leaving many voice mails without redirecting to the operator?
+Are the activities the rep’s engaging in the right ones (i.e. too much social outreach, not enough calls)?
+Are they using bothersome tactics that make their customers ignore them?
 Are they calling on too many existing clients at the cost of prospecting into new ones?
 Are they sending too many unfocused emails with the wrong messages to the wrong people?
 When they do get someone on the phone are they engaging them quickly and effectively communicating the right value proposition?
-(Note: a great way to refine these tactics is to promote accountability for regular practice)
+(Note: a great way to refine these tactics is to promote accountability for regular practice.
+Of course, a tactics upgrade doesn’t hurt either!)

 And finally, if I don’t see enough activity…well…let’s just say that pipe and revenue don’t generate themselves!